Is ABA Therapy the Best Treatment for Autism?

-When it comes to treating autism spectrum disorders, “best” is a relative term.
+When it comes to treating autism spectrum disorders, “best” is a relative term but most professionals agree ABA therapy is the best treatment for autism.
 Each case is unique, with its own set of challenges and goals – this is one of the reasons applied behavior analysis therapy is often so effective in treating these disorders.

 ABA therapy is personalized by design.
-Each course is based on individualized analysis of the person undergoing treatment.
-This format allows therapists and caregivers to identify unique challenges and adapt their practices as necessary to establish desirable behavior patterns, teach communication skills and encourage social engagement.
+Each course is based on an individualized analysis of the person undergoing treatment.
+This format allows therapists and caregivers to identify unique challenges and adapt their practices as necessary to establish desirable behavior patterns, teach communication skills, and encourage social engagement.

-Many children who stop exhibiting symptoms of ASD’s go on to have good social, motor and academic skills later in life.
+Many children who stop exhibiting symptoms of ASD go on to have good social, motor, and academic skills later in life.
 Early treatment is positively associated with these outcomes, and ABA is often an element of those early treatments.

 Identifying ASD’s before preschool age is important, but there are often many challenges at this age.
 For example, even securing the attention of young children on the spectrum — much less attempting to improve behavior — is difficult without a systematic approach.